 So, my husband and I got to thinking, "What if we create a little bit of a Christmas choir for children?"
 Of course, we didn't limit it to just children.
 We opened it up to entire families in hopes of promoting family time together in the busyness of the world around us these days.

-At the end of the Christmas holiday, I wrote a letter to one of the freshman carolers' school and included a certificate of achievements showing that she had completed 90 hours of community service with us.
+At the end of the Christmas holiday, I wrote a letter to one of the freshman carolers' schools and included a certificate of achievements, including 90 hours of completed community service with us.
 I also asked the school to grant her the credits in order to satisfy the school service graduation requirement.
 It was then I learned that the only way students can earn community service is by volunteering through an actual nonprofit organization recognized by the State of Connecticut.
-Our hearts sank.
-We felt like we had failed this delightful high school student and her mother.
+Our hearts sank, feeling like we had failed this delightful high school student and her mother.

 In late July, early August 2019, some of the children ran into my husband at the local Walmart and greeted him with the question, "Mr. Justin, are we going to do CCMT again this year?
 We haven't heard from Ms. ToniAnn and we really want to do it again."

 That was all we needed to hear.
 I began my research on how to become a nonprofit so high school students would have another place to complete their community service hours and raise funds to help with the costs.
 The children and students really enjoy what they do.
 They love watching the people's faces light up and jaws drop open in surprise when they start singing.
 It is a win-win on every side.
 We hope you and your students will join us!
 Visit our "Contact Us" page or call us at (860) 581 - 3867 to reserve your spot today!
 Spots fill up quickly every year, so don't wait or you'll be too late.